clintharris/IDBSideSync/README.md

 # Roadmap

-- [ ] Convert files to TypeScript
-- [ ] Move types to a type def file that can be easily referenced by other apps if being imported as a library
-- [ ] Add unit tests (to ensure consistent behavior in next step, refactoring)
+- [ ] Set up Cypress to run unit tests
+    - this will make it possible to run automated tests that are using the real IndexedDB API
+- [ ] Modify Rollup to bundle murmurhash and uuid _with_ the library
+    - see "https://www.mixmax.com/engineering/rollup-externals/" section of https://www.mixmax.com/engineering/rollup-externals/ for example of which rollup plugins to install and use
+    - see https://tsdx.io/customization#example-adding-postcss for example of how to customize tsdx's rollup config to use rollup plugins
 - [ ] Incorporate Jared Forsyth's HLC string formatting improvements that allow for longer timestamp and counter strings:
     - `physTime.toString().padStart(15, '0')` // 13 digits is enough for the next 100 years, so 15 is plenty
     - `count.toString(36).padStart(5, '0') // 5 digits base 36 is enough for more than 6 million "out of order" changes